jdamiba/serverless-object-detection/readme.md

 Historically, deploying front-end user interfaces for machine learning models to the web has been a very complicated process, involving considerable domain knowledge in networking, virtualization, containerization, and cloud computing infrastructure.

-Today, it is much easier to make the results of machine learning available on the internet due to the development of [ZEIT's Now](https://zeit.co/now) global serverless deployment platform.
+Today, it is much easier to make the results of machine learning available on the internet due to the development of the [ZEIT Now](https://zeit.co/now) global serverless deployment platform.

-In this project, we'll be deploying a [Single Shot Multibox Detector](https://www.google.com/search?q=single+shot+multibox+detector&oq=Single+Shot+Multibox+Detector&aqs=chrome.0.0j69i61j0l4.182j1j7&sourceid=chrome&ie=UTF-8) image recognition machine learning model based on [Google's MobileNetV2](https://ai.googleblog.com/2018/04/mobilenetv2-next-generation-of-on.html) neural network to the cloud as a [serverless lambda](https://zeit.co/docs/v2/deployments/concepts/lambdas) using [ZEIT's Now](https://zeit.co/now).
+In this project, we'll be deploying a [Single Shot Multibox Detector](https://www.google.com/search?q=single+shot+multibox+detector&oq=Single+Shot+Multibox+Detector&aqs=chrome.0.0j69i61j0l4.182j1j7&sourceid=chrome&ie=UTF-8) image recognition machine learning model based on [Google's MobileNetV2](https://ai.googleblog.com/2018/04/mobilenetv2-next-generation-of-on.html) neural network to the cloud as a [serverless lambda](https://zeit.co/docs/v2/deployments/concepts/lambdas) using [ZEIT Now](https://zeit.co/now).

 ## TL;DR